Providing a safe space for children to heal

 - 2-4 hours/month of Family Therapy- frequency determined by MDT.

 - Case Management as needed

-Therapists modalities in treatment include but are not limited to CBT, DBT, Trauma-Focused CBT, Substance Abuse treatment, behavior modification, Family systems therapy, Motivational Interviewing, Person-Centered, Experiential
+- Therapist’s modalities in treatment include but are not limited to CBT, DBT, Trauma-Focused CBT, Substance Abuse treatment, behavior modification, Family systems therapy, Motivational Interviewing, Person-Centered, and Experiential.

-Clients go through an initial assessment period with the clinical staff and members of the MDT to determine appropriate goals and focus at the 7-day assessment.
-The Initial Treatment Plan is created from this point and includes goals, objectives, and summaries for the Therapeutic, Residential/Daily Living, and Educational areas of treatment.
+- Clients go through an initial assessment period with the clinical staff and members of the MDT to determine appropriate goals and focus on the 7-day assessment.
+The Initial Treatment Plan is created from this point and includes goals, objectives, and summaries for the Therapeutic, Residential/Daily Living, and Educational treatment areas.
 All departments are working together to assist the youth in reaching their goals.
-Additionally, medical information is kept up to date and visits with the Psychiatrist are updated.
-We seek to provide an inclusive treatment model for clients, to see the best success in integration into the community.
+Additionally, medical information is kept up to date, and visits with the Psychiatrist are updated.
+We seek to provide an inclusive treatment model for clients to see the best success in integration into the community.

 For referrals, please fill out and submit the referral form.

 For general inquiry, please fill out the form below.

 Referrals, please be prepared to discuss your child’s mental health history, medical needs, educational needs, and funding source.